KimYJin/DataMining/README.md

 ※ When creating a TF-IDF feature with evaluation data, it is essential that the TF-IDF values are calculated for the 5,000 morphemes(NNG/NNP) determined when generating the learning data. <Br>
 - That is, when you create a TF-IDF vector for one document,<br>
-1) Calculate the frequency of each of the 5,000 nouns determined in the course of the study (TF). <br>
+(1) Calculate the frequency of each of the 5,000 nouns determined in the course of the study (TF). <br>
-2) The IDF values for 5000 nouns in the current document are used in accordance with the IDF values for each morphed element used in the learning process.(IDF) <br>
+(2) The IDF values for 5000 nouns in the current document are used in accordance with the IDF values for each morphed element used in the learning process.(IDF) <br>
-3) 1), 2) The values of TF and IDF are obtained, multiplying these two values and normalizing the entire vector.
-The vectors produced are the TF-IDF vectors for one document in the final evaluation data. <br>
+(3) Since the values of TF and IDF were obtained from the (1)(2), multiply these two values by them and regularize the entire vector.
+The vectors produced are the TF-IDF vectors for one document in the final evaluation data.<br><br>